Abdullah-F/recipes/README.md

 # How to run
 - from the master branch run `rails s`
-- go to `http://localhost:30/recipes` to view all recipes avaialble.
+- go to [index page](http://localhost:3000/recipes) to view all recipes avaialble.
 - to view a single recipe details click on the show link in the page to go to the view page.

 # How to run tests